awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 }
 ```

-For more information about these encryption context condition keys, see [Using Policy Conditions with AWS KMS](policy-conditions.md)\.
+For more information about these encryption context condition keys, see [Using policy conditions with AWS KMS](policy-conditions.md)\.

-### Encryption Context in Grants<a name="encryption-context-grants"></a>
+### Encryption context in grants<a name="encryption-context-grants"></a>

 When you [create a grant](grants.md), you can include [grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) that allow access only when a request includes a particular encryption context or encryption context keys\.
-For details about the `EncryptionContextEquals` and `EncryptionContextSubset` grant constraints, see [Grant Constraints](grants.md#grant-constraints)\.
+For details about the `EncryptionContextEquals` and `EncryptionContextSubset` grant constraints, see [Grant constraints](grants.md#grant-constraints)\.

 To specify an encryption context constraint in a grant for a symmetric CMK, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 This example uses the AWS Command Line Interface, but you can use any AWS SDK\.
 The grant that this command creates gives the `exampleUser` permission to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
 But that permission is effective only when the encryption context in the `Decrypt` request includes a `"Department": "IT"` encryption context pair\.